How many EMDR sessions will I need?

 Upon taking a thorough history, creating a treatment plan, and consenting to this form of treatment with your therapist, you will have your first experience with bilateral stimulation by creating what we call “resources.”
 Resourcing allows you to access and/or create ways to cope with emotional disturbances.

 After setting up the “target” memory, you will focus on the memory all while staying connected to the present as the therapist uses a form of bilateral stimulation (either side-to-side eye movements, sounds, or taps).
 After each set, the therapist will guide you to notice what came up for you.
-We will track the shifts in your experience which could be new insights or changes in the images, emotions, body sensations, or beliefs regarding the event.
-We will continue reprocessing until the target memory becomes less disturbing.
+You and your therapist will track the shifts in your experience which could be new insights or changes in the images, emotions, body sensations, or beliefs regarding the event.
+You will continue reprocessing until the target memory becomes less disturbing.

-In the final stages, we strengthen the positive belief that you’d like associated with the memory and close the session by scanning the body for any lingering disturbance.
+In the final stages, you and your therapist will strengthen the positive belief that you’d like associated with the memory and close the session by scanning the body for any lingering disturbance.

 Can I receive EMDR therapy online?
 What is it like?

-Yes— EMDR Therapy Austin is only providing online services, and I have found that doing EMDR online is just as effective as receiving this form of therapy in-person.
+Yes— Therapists at EMDR Therapy Austin are trained to provide EMDR therapy online, and we have found that providing EMDR online is just as effective as receiving this form of therapy in-person.
+There is actually no difference in how EMDR is conducted regardless of whether the client is in-person or virtual.

 If we agree to work together, do I have to receive EMDR therapy?

-No— you have the right to decline any treatment modality or intervention that I suggest in our work together.
-While EMDR is an evidence-based therapy and a widely used treatment method for a number of concerns, it may not be best for your particular presenting problem.
-Additionally, I may not be the most appropriate therapist to treat your concern with EMDR.
-If this is the case, I may propose another approach or I can make referrals to other EMDR therapists who may be able to help.
+No— you have the right to decline any treatment modality or intervention that your therapist may suggest in your work together.
+While EMDR is an evidence-based therapy and a widely used treatment method for a number of concerns, it may not be best for your particular presenting problem or your unique goals for therapy.
+If this is the case, your therapist may propose another approach or they can make referrals to other therapists who may be better able to help.

-If you are interested in EMDR therapy, let’s take some time to discuss this.
-If I believe that EMDR would be an effective form of treatment for your presenting concern, we will explore the process and possible risks and benefits before incorporating it into our work together.
+If you are interested in EMDR therapy, take some time to discuss this with your counselor.
+If your therapist believes that EMDR would be an effective form of treatment for your presenting concern and goals, you both will explore the process and possible risks and benefits before incorporating it into your work together.

 Is it possible that once we’ve agreed to work together that you may not recommend EMDR for me?
 If so, what happens next?

-Yes, this could be the case— I cannot guarantee that EMDR therapy would be the best form of treatment for you from just a 20 minute consultation.
-And even once we start working together I can’t know ahead of time how you will personally respond to EMDR.
-Every client responds differently to treatment, and it is more important that you get what you want out of therapy rather than making sure we do a certain kind of therapy.
-If EMDR (or any other form of therapy for that matter) is not helpful to you, we will discuss other approaches or if I am the right fit for your needs.
+Yes, this could be the case— We cannot guarantee that EMDR therapy would be the best form of treatment for you from just a 20 minute consultation.
+And even once you and your therapist start working together, they can’t know ahead of time how you will personally respond to EMDR.
+Every client responds differently to treatment, and it is more important that you get what you want out of therapy rather than making sure we do a certain kind of therapy modality.
+If EMDR (or any other form of therapy for that matter) is not helpful to you, we will discuss other approaches or if your therapist is the right fit for your needs.

-Do you incorporate other treatment modalities into therapy in addition to EMDR?
+Do therapists at EMDR Therapy Austin incorporate other treatment modalities into therapy in addition to EMDR?

-Yes— I offer a unique combination of EMDR blended with somatic psychotherapy, parts work, NARM, interpersonal neurobiology, and attachment theory.
+Yes— Our therapists offer a unique combination of EMDR blended with other cutting-edge treatment approaches, including somatic psychotherapy, parts work informed by IFS, NARM, interpersonal neurobiology, and attachment theory.

 Your story and concerns are unique, and you deserve treatment that fits your specific needs.
-While EMDR is a powerful treatment modality in and of itself, through my continued studies and training, I have found that therapy is most effective when any treatment is integrated and supported by other modalities.
+While EMDR is a powerful treatment modality in and of itself, through our counselors continued studies and training, we have found that therapy is most effective when any treatment is integrated and supported by other holistic modalities.

 HAVE MORE QUESTIONS?
 LET’S SCHEDULE A TIME TO Chat.